How to recover accidentally deleted database data to the state just before it was deleted

 Overall flow

-1. Check the location of full backup data and backup binlog
+1. Check the location of the full backup data and backup binlog

-1. See which queries were executed by mistake and when
+1. Check which queries were executed by mistake and for how long

 1. Check the binlog position at the time of the full backup taken before the query was executed